bluejayA/substation/docs/getting-started/index.md

 # Getting Started with Substation

 Welcome to Substation!
-This guide will help you understand the concepts and get started with the OpenStack Terminal UI.
+This guide will help you understand the concepts and get started with the OpenStack TUI (Terminal User Interface).

 ## Overview